eruber/cookiecutter-fork-docs/docs/source/conclusion.rst

 hachebrot's **context.py** code.

-Another apology for not including Python 2.7 support as per the Contributor Guidelines -- I honestly lack the ergs to do it now -- I would like to say that quite honestly, for me Python 2.7 is a blip on the horizon in my rear-view mirror.
+Another apology for not including Python 2.7 support as per the Contributor Guidelines -- I lack the ergs to do it now -- I would like to say that quite honestly, for me Python 2.7 is a blip on the horizon in my rear-view mirror.
 However, with some help, I am sure we could clear this hurdle.